crucials/saveable/README.md

 Website with media utilities like video and audio downloader and audio extraction

 ## Features
-:fire: New feature - SoundCloud playlist downloader (_playlists with more than about 100 tracks probably won't be downloaded because app is hosted on 512 MB servers_)
+:fire: New feature - SoundCloud playlist/album downloader (_playlists with more than about 100 tracks probably won't be downloaded because app is hosted on 512 MB servers_)

 :city_sunset: Website has nice-looking and comfortable design, bottom bar on mobile for faster navigation.
 There is also dark and light color themes